Yu-val-weiss/hebrew-ner/README.md

 ## Requirements

-- A working `Python 3.8` installation (may be forwards compatible, but not tested)
+- A working `Python 3.8` installation (the app might be forwards compatible, but not tested)
 - The Docker daemon running
 - `docker-compose` installed